JustLikeChuu/JustLikeChuu/README.md

   - [Demo Video](https://www.youtube.com/watch?v=1INU9X7KD5E&)

 - **BEAR-ly Awake** (SUTD, What The Hack 2025)
-  - An intelligent, interactive plush companion designed to provide a holistic, human-centered approach to improving sleep quality.
+  - An intelligent, interactive plush companion designed to provide a holistic, human-centred approach to improving sleep quality.
   - The project combines the emotional appeal of a comforting toy with a Streamlit-based dashboard, offering a solution that is both insightful and intuitive.
   - **Core Features**
-    - Simulated Sensors: Real-time sensor data (heart rate, temperature, and restlessness etc.) is collected via ESP32 boards and their relevant sensors.
+    - Simulated Sensors: Real-time sensor data (heart rate, temperature, and restlessness, etc.) is collected via ESP32 boards and their relevant sensors.
     - Interactive Dashboard: A clean, dashboard-style interface presents key sleep metrics and insights in a digestible format.
-    - AI Sleep Assistant: A simple AI-like system that generates personalized sleep routines based on the user's logged data.
+    - AI Sleep Assistant: A simple AI-like system that generates personalised sleep routines based on the user's logged data.
     - Persistent Data: A local JSON-based data storage system saves user logs and app state, ensuring sleep history is maintained between sessions.
-    (Data for the JSON file is compilled from all the sensors from the ESP32, then read and displayed on the web app.)
+    (Data for the JSON file is compiled from all the sensors from the ESP32, then read and displayed on the web app.)
   - **Tech Stack**
     - Hardware: ESP32, Digital Temperature Sensor, Shock Sensor, Sound Sensor
     - Software: Streamlit (Python), Python, JSON, CSS, C++